neardata-eu/lithops-hpc/docs/gkfs.md

 ```

 ## Enable GKFS in LITHOPS_CONFIG_FILE
-Set the mode parameter to gkfs in the hpc section LITHOPS_CONFIG_FILE.
-It should looks like
+Set the mode parameter to gkfs in the hpc section of the LITHOPS_CONFIG_FILE.
+It should look like this:
 ```yaml
 hpc:
   worker_processes: <size of the RabbitMQ message>